HTTP5214-Winter2023/Team_Boilerplate/standup-report.md

 Our team had the following meetings:

 We discussed what we are going to make.
-We came up the idea of using Chatgpt API
+We came up the idea of using Chatgpt API to implement it into our page.
+Then we started researching the use of Chatgpt Api.

 Boilerplate meeting,
 lead by Gahee Choi,